MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/migration-skip-api-data-upgrade.md

 ## Complete API data upgrade after going live

-When you're finished with the cloud migration, you must run the API data upgrade as described [](migration-finish.md#api).
+When you're finished with the cloud migration, you must run the API data upgrade as described [Run API data upgrade](migration-finish.md#api).

 <!--
 1. Search for and open the **Cloud Migration Management** page.